-Table 6 shows the annual Current Ratio of Rite Aid and Walgreens for ten years from 2013 to 2021.
-Current ratio declined for both Rite Aid and Walgreen since 2018.
-The decline has been substantially greater for Rite Aid compared to Walgreen.
-The current ratio for Walgreen decreased from 0.82 in 2018 to 0.72 in 2021, whereas for Rite Aid the decrease was from 1.68 to 1.18.
-Although the ratio declined for both companies, the current ratio for Rite Aid has been significantly higher compared to Walgreens'.
+Table 6 shows the annual Current Ratio of Rite Aid and Walgreens from 2013 to 2021.
+Current ratio declined for both Rite Aid and Walgreens after 2017.
+The decline has been substantially greater for Rite Aid compared to Walgreens.
+The current ratio for Walgreens decreased from 0.82 in 2018 to 0.72 in 2021, whereas for Rite Aid the decrease was from 1.68 to 1.18.
+Although the ratio declined for both companies, the current ratio for Rite Aid has been significantly higher compared to Walgreens.
 The high value of this ratio for Rite Aid could be indicative of carrying higher inventory compared to Walgreens.
 It could partly be the reason for Rite Aid's lower inventory turnover ratio discussed earlier.